scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    - CD into the instance directory.
    - Make necessary changes to the instance project.
-   - commit the changes in the instance repository.
+   - Commit the changes in the instance repository.

    **Some Caveats:**